 See UNESCO-listed Jongmyo Shrine

-Close by Insadong is one of the UNESCO-listed sites and most popular attraction in Seoul, Jongmyo Shrine.
+Close by Insadong is one of the UNESCO-listed sites and most popular Seoul attractions for history buffs, Jongmyo Shrine.
 Learn about ancient customs, from memorial services to traditional music at this important site.
-It is definitely suited more for history and culture buffs than those looking for impressive architectural designs in Seoul.
+It is definitely suited more for culture vultures than those looking for impressive architectural Seoul tourist attractions.

 Note that you can only explore the site by yourself on Saturdays.
 All other days of the week, you will need to take part in the guided tour.
 English tours are at 10am, 12pm, 2pm and 4pm.
 It is closed on Tuesdays.